 And that's not even to mention how it makes civility in disagreement far less likely since anyone who's voting for something you're voting against is directly contributing to the violation of your rights.

-- **It makes bribery massively more powerful.** Imagine that I live in an Anarchy and I want someone in power to do something corrupt that costs a million dollars.
-How much do I have to pay him?
-A million dollars because I'm asking him to spend a million dollars, assuming he has neither a personal stake in it nor any moral qualms.
-Which I should note is an imbalanced condition - he could have a personal stake in either direction, but moral qualms would only apply to something evil, so it's actually more likely than not that I have to pay him well more than a million.
-So bribery doesn't really do much in an Anarchy.
-At best it allows me to obfuscate my involvement.
 But what if I live under a government and I want to bribe an official to do something that costs a million dollars?
-In this case, I don't need to pay her a million dollars, because I'm not asking her to do it with her own money, so it wouldn't *cost* her a million dollars.
-It's taxpayer money and it's not like she can just pocket it and go home.
-Since she's not personally paying the cost, I might be able to bribe her with just a thousand dollars.
-Clearly, bribery is far more powerful under a government.
+In this case, I don't need to pay them a million dollars, because I'm not asking them to do it with their own money, so it wouldn't *cost* them a million dollars.
+It's taxpayer money and it's not like they can just pocket it and go home.
+Since they're not personally paying the cost, I might be able to bribe them with just a thousand dollars.

 I got this last argument from Roderick Long's PDF: